Torah Posting: קדשים

 Even though commentators and translators make a big deal about how these seemingly universal social justice precepts only applied to other Israelites in context, I don’t think that matters too much.
 The text is inculcating humane values here.
 Think about what Bible verses are for: They’re for referencing in intense situations to bring the people there into a shared context.
 I am grateful to have this material for that.

 Certainly this distinction suggests different ways to approach and integrate commandments, but the key thing to remember is that there is no difference in their importance.
 The people have to keep both kinds of laws, whether they can explain them or not.
-And certainly there are mystical explanations offered throughout the ages for various mysterious chukim, but the point is that it doesn’t matter.
+And certainly there are mystical explanations offered throughout the ages for various mysterious hukim, but the point is that it doesn’t matter.
 Sometimes we can understand the reasons for God’s laws, sometimes we cannot.
 There is a certain surrender in accepting this that decenters the individual and the ego in the pursuit of a life of holiness.

-While the Torah hasn’t explicitly compared the two categories yet, Vayikra 19:19 does interject several chukim into this litany of otherwise quite rational commandments by explicitly introducing them with that word.
-The chukim given here are: Do not let cattle mate with a different species, do not sow your field with two different kinds of seed, and do not wear clothes made of two different materials mixed together.
+While the Torah hasn’t explicitly compared the two categories yet, Vayikra 19:19 does interject several hukim into this litany of otherwise quite rational commandments by explicitly introducing them with that word.
+The hukim given here are: Do not let cattle mate with a different species, do not sow your field with two different kinds of seed, and do not wear clothes made of two different materials mixed together.

 There are plenty of commentaries on the meanings of these, but I suggest just letting the relationship between them speak: There is some kind of important cross-domain teaching here about not letting materials mix together.